tjaartvdwalt/everything-dvorak/README.md

 where `LAYOUT_NAME` can be one of

--   dvorak-classic-intl
+-   `dvorak-classic-intl`
--   dvorak-classic-intl-custom
+-   `dvorak-classic-intl-custom`
--   dvp-custom
+-   `dvp-custom`

 _Notes:_

 -   `--no-convert` prevents localectl from converting the keymap between the console and X11
--   the "" is where your keyboard layout would go, but we don't want to configure that manually, so we leave it blank.
+-   the `""` is where your keyboard layout would go, but we don't want to configure that manually, so we leave it blank.
 -   `ctrl:swapcaps` swaps ctrl and capslock keys

 ## User Installation

-I use this method for [Sway](https://swaywm.org/), if you are using Xserver, you may have luck trying this method from the Arch Wiki. https://wiki.archlinux.org/index.php/X_keyboard_extension#Using_keymap
+This method explains how to configure the layout for [Sway](https://swaywm.org/).
+Xserver does not load user defined layouts by default, however, you may have luck trying this method described in the Arch Wiki. https://wiki.archlinux.org/index.php/X_keyboard_extension#Using_keymap

 ### Install